• Skip to primary navigation

 I err on the side of recipes with “oat flour” being considered “flourless” because oat flour is made out of oats.
 Oats themselves are not a flour.

 So, I consider these muffins flourless.
-But, whether you call them flourless or not, for the sake of ease and to ensure your baked goods turn out and aren’t a crumbly mess, I recommend buying oat flour for muffins.
-Unless you have a high powered blender and can get your oats blended up as fine as the oat flour you can buy in a store.
+To ensure your baked goods turn out and aren’t a crumbly mess, I recommend buying oat flour for muffins.
+Unless you have a high powered blender (and can get your oats blended up as fine as the oat flour you can buy in a store).

 All that being said, these Lemon Chia Oat Muffins are gluten-free (if using certified gluten-free oats), flourless, and dairy-free too, thanks to coconut oil and almond milk.

-I love using coconut oil, but have you ever had problems with coconut oil?
+I love using coconut oil, but have you ever had problems with it?

 My biggest complaint about coconut oil is that it can easily turn back to a solid after you add it to a cold batter.
 Big chunks of coconut oil floating around in your batter can mess with your baked goods, causing an uneven texture.